microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/1-variables.md

 }
 ```

 Can you guess the output?
-Here is a
 [link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=ddc9fa490b0602526e10b564fa93890a)
 to the Rust Playground so you can run this example and check the result.